microverseinc/readme-template/README.md

 ## Built With

-- Major languages,
+- Major languages
-- frameworks,
+- Frameworks
-- technologies used
+- Technologies used

 ## Live Demo